 To precisely isolate our top 20% of orders, we can filter the view to only Order IDs classified as True by right-clicking True in the color legend, then choosing “Keep Only” on the dialog that appears.
 Then, click CTRL + A to select all the marks on the view, hover over any of the marks, and click the Venn diagram icon to create a set.

 We have just captured our top 20% of orders as a set and can use this set in other views to analyze customer behavior!
-See our video at Playfair Data TV for several ideas on using Tableau sets to analyze segments.
+See our video on Playfair+ for several ideas on using Tableau sets to analyze segments.

 How to Export the Top Performing Segment for Further Action